pasientskyhosting/ps-ssh-auth/README.md

   -server string
     	URL to PrivacyIDEA server. (default "http://127.0.0.1:5000") -unsafe
-    	Do not do SSL/TLS certificate check
+    	Do not do SSL/TLS certificate check (default False) -user string
-  -user string
     	Username to validate
 ```